+1-425-818-8991

 • The Role of Emergency Teams: They stabilize the patient, control bleeding, and manage pain.
 This initial evaluation sets the stage for more detailed assessments and treatment planning.

-Ct imaging of facial bones - what is craniofacial or maxillofacial trauma?
+CT imaging of facial bones - What is Craniofacial or Maxillofacial Trauma?

 Diagnosing craniofacial and maxillofacial trauma requires a team approach, utilizing advanced imaging and expert physical assessments to ensure the best outcomes for patients.
 This thorough diagnostic process allows for custom treatment plans, which we will explore in the next section on treatment options.